City Survivability Rankings for American Restaurant

 - National Neighborhood Survivability Rankings for American Restaurants

-- Neighborhood Survivability Rankings: St Louis
+- Neighborhood Survivability Rankings: Portland

-How current is this ranking?
+How fresh is this city-survivability data?

 Rankings are updated quarterly.
 The current data reflects StreetSpring's 2026 analysis, with the next full dataset refresh scheduled for Q3 2026.
 As market conditions shift across major metros, individual city scores can move meaningfully between updates — particularly for American Restaurants, where local competition density and consumer spending patterns respond quickly to new entrants and neighborhood change.
 For the most current score at any specific address, use StreetSpring's live survivability tool rather than the static ranking above.